GGGiozzaG/GGGiozzaG/README.md

 ### A Borehole Acoustics Corner
-(Always new ideas, some of them work...)
+Always new ideas! (some of them work...)

 Hi!
 I'm Gabriel Gallardo-Giozza, Graduate Research Assistant at The University of Texas at Austin.